Organization-level sections

 These are the help options offered by Fluid Attacks within the menu:

-- Talk to a hacker: Use this Advanced-plan-exclusive feature to have a videoconference with one member of Fluid Attacks' hacking team about complex reported vulnerabilities and how to remediate them.
+1. Talk to a hacker: Use this Advanced-plan-exclusive feature to have a videoconference with one member of Fluid Attacks' hacking team about complex reported vulnerabilities.
 (You can view and use this option only while you are inside a group that is subscribed to the Advanced plan.)